If you're planning a trip to Moscow, chances are you're planning on seeing the famous Red Square — here's what you can't miss.

 The Iberian Gate

-Also known as the Resurrection Gate, the Iberian Gate is the main entrance to the square.
+Also known as the Resurrection Gate, the Iberian Gate is the main entrance to Red Square.
 Built in 1535, this red-brick gate connects the north-western end of Red Square with Manege Square.

 St. Basil's Cathedral